Surgeons are medically qualified doctors who operate on patients in order to treat disease or injury

-The only way to get into surgery is with a degree in medicine recognised by the General Medical Council (GMC).
-This usually takes five years to complete, although if you've already got a degree in a subject other than medicine (usually a 2:1 or above in a science-related subject), you can apply for a four-year accelerated graduate entry medicine programme (also known as a graduate entry programme).
+To become a surgeon, you'll need to start by taking a degree in medicine recognised by the General Medical Council (GMC).
+This usually takes five to six years to complete, although if you've already got a degree in a subject other than medicine (usually a 2:1 or above in a science-related subject) you can apply for a four-year accelerated graduate entry medicine programme (also known as a graduate entry programme).

 At this point, you'll start your surgery training.
 The route you'll follow depends on which of the ten main specialisms you decide to take.
 Training for most specialisms is split into two years of core training (CT1 and CT2), followed by up to six years of specialty training (ST3 to ST8).

 During your core training, you'll typically work in a range of different surgical settings to give you as much experience as possible.
 Each post lasts four to six months.
-During this time you'll need to pass the MRCS (Membership of The Royal College of Surgeons) examination or equivalent.
+During this time you'll need to pass the Membership of The Royal College of Surgeons (MRCS) examination or equivalent.

 A number of surgeons are neither consultants nor trainees and take up posts as specialty doctors or associate specialists (SAS).
 To do this, you'll need to be registered with the GMC and have completed four years of postgraduate training, including two years of specialty training.

 The GMC is in the process of introducing new standards that will make postgraduate training more flexible for all doctors, including surgeons.
-See the training programme pilot for general surgery for information on how surgical trainees will be offered a better training-service balance that includes working alongside professionals from other specialties to improve patient care.
+See the Improving Surgical Training (IST) pilot programme for information on how surgical trainees will be offered a better training-service balance that includes working alongside professionals from other specialties to improve patient care.